sandeep194920/StaarCoding/docs/intro.md

 I believe in learning **step by step**, or what I like to call, "baby steps."
 By breaking down complex concepts into smaller, manageable chunks, anyone can become a coding expert, regardless of their background.

-So, whether you’re a beginner or someone with more experience, **StaarCoding** is here to help you reach your coding goals!
+So, whether you’re a beginner or someone with more experience, **Sandeep decodes** is here to help you reach your coding goals!

 > **Note**: I have just started the channel and am currently in the process of recording content.
 Stay tuned for new videos and tutorials coming soon!